 There are hundreds of miles of trails in Oregon that are marked for snowshoeing and cross country skiing and hundreds more that are unmarked in the backcountry.
 ODOT’s Sno-Park handbook is a good starting point for planning a snowshoe trip.
 My trips have all been along Highway 58, east of Oakridge.

-Gold Lake Sno-Park: You have to start somewhere, and this is a great place for beginners to try out snowshoeing.
-There are two shelters in this area; the first one you come to is Westview Shelter.
+You have to start somewhere, and this is a great place for beginners to try out snowshoeing.
+There are two shelters in Gold Lake Sno-Park; the first one you come to is Westview Shelter.
 This beautifully constructed shelter usually has a wood stove going and a map for reference inside.
 Continue on to the Overlook Trail, which leads to a scenic panorama of Odell Lake and Diamond Peak.
 From here I turned around, however you can continue on along the Pacific Crest Trail to Pengra Pass and the other shelter before returning back to the trailhead along Abernathy Road.

 From the moment you step out of your car at Rim Village, you are exposed to gorgeous views and scenic vantage points.
 The trail is rated “more difficult,” yet the first few miles are not technical, with just a bit of an uphill.
 Try to arrive in time to catch the sunrise.
 This will also give you the most amount of time to explore the trail with enough time to return before dark.
-Lodging is available outside the park along Highway 62, or you can snow camp off trail (more details on camping/lodging available here).
+Lodging is available outside the park along Highway 62, or you can snow camp.